bodleian/iiif-static-choices/README.md

      docker exec -it iiif-static-choices-iiif-static-choices-1 pip install pyyaml imageio jinja2 pillow numpy
      ```

-   - **Black Screen in 2.5D Mode**: Check if:
-     - Your browser supports WebGL (verify at [get.webgl.org](https://get.webgl.org/))
-     - The normal map is in standard RGB tangent-space format
-     - Try a different browser like Chrome or Firefox

    - **Memory Issues with Large Images**: For very large images:
      - Increase Docker memory allocation in Docker Desktop Settings > Resources
      - Try processing smaller images or reduce the resolution
      - Use the `--memory=4g` flag when running Docker manually

-   - **Naming Issues or Resource Conflicts**: If different viewers seem to be using the same resources:
-     - Ensure you're using the latest version of the application
-     - Try using a very distinct outputId when creating viewers
-     - Check server.js file to ensure the naming conventions are being applied

 ## Exporting Viewers for External Servers